 European Energy Policy

-A UACES Collaborative Research Network since 2015.
+A UACES Research Network (RN — formerly CRN) since 2015.

 Energy-related problems affect millions of European citizens on a daily-basis.
 Climate change, rising energy prices affecting the competitiveness of European industries and the citizens’ pockets, energy poverty, or the EU’s energy security affected by the instability of its suppliers in the Middle East or by the use of energy as a foreign-policy tool by Putin’s Russia, are just a few of the reasons why energy policy ranks high on the policymaking agenda of the EU institutions and the member states.